MicrosoftDocs/power-platform/power-platform/guidance/case-studies/boost-efficiency-experience-case-study.md

 Daniel saw the potential for Power Automate to support the travel agents on his team to identify and collate travel requirements from various national authorities in real time.

-When you automate routine, manual data checking, and collation processes, it not only boosts team productivity but has the potential to improve the completeness, timeliness, and reliability of information provided.
+When you automate routine, manual data checking and collation processes, it not only boosts team productivity but has the potential to improve the completeness, timeliness, and reliability of information provided.

 For Daniel and his team, this automation measurably reduced the time required for travel coordination—boosting efficiency by 55%—and inspired many business improvements.